carbontracking/STRUK/README.md

 ## Setup MySQL

 - from the command line
-  - mysql -u user -p (then enter password
+  - mysql -u user -p (the user is from the variable DB_USER then enter password from DB_PASSWORD in the .env file )
+  - create database Upstore; (note: this is the DB_NAME defined in the .env file)

 ## Mega Boilerplate App (Node.js)